What is hydrogen?

 Hydrogen is the lightest element.
 Hydrogen is a gas at normal temperature and pressure, but hydrogen condenses to a liquid at -423° Fahrenheit

 Hydrogen is the simplest element.
 Each atom of hydrogen has only one proton.
 Hydrogen is also the most plentiful gas in the universe.
 Stars like the sun consist primarily of hydrogen.

-The sun is basically a giant ball of hydrogen and helium gases.
+The sun is essentially a giant ball of hydrogen and helium gases.
 In the sun's core, hydrogen atoms combine to form helium atoms.
 This process—called fusion—gives off radiant energy.

-Hydrogen gas is much lighter than air, and it rises fast and is quickly ejected from the atmosphere.
-This is why hydrogen as a gas (H2) is not found by itself on earth.
+Hydrogen as a gas (H2) is not found by itself on earth.
 Hydrogen gas is found only in compound form with other elements.
-Hydrogen combined with oxygen, is water (H2O).
+Hydrogen combined with oxygen is water (H2O).
 Hydrogen combined with carbon forms different compounds like methane (CH4), coal, and petroleum.
-Hydrogen is found in all growing things.
-Hydrogen is also an abundant element in the earth's crust.
+Hydrogen is found in all growing things and is an abundant element in the earth's crust.

 Hydrogen has the highest energy content of any common fuel by weight (about three times more than gasoline), but it has the lowest energy content by volume (about four times less than gasoline).